INFOCOM25BULLET/BULLET/README.md

 - **Performance enhancement**: Achieves up to 2.6X enhancement in bitrate for both open-source WebRTC and commercial video conferencing applications.
 - **Ease of deployment**: Requires only modifications to the RAN intelligent controller within Open-RAN frameworks.
 - **Scalability**: Applicable for most of real-time communications applications that use standard RTP/RTCP header format.

-We are currently in the process of refining the code to enhance usability.
-Stay tuned for updates!

 ## Table of Contents